Raku/doc/writing-docs/EXAMPLES.md

 Please use code blocks to highlight example code; any indented blocks are considered to be code, but you can specify the `=for code` directive, or a combination of `=begin code` and `=end code` to better control which blocks are considered.
-The POD6 directives also allow you to set attributes for a block of code.
+The rakudoc directives also allow you to set attributes for a block of code.

 When using a `=for code` directive or a `=begin code`/`=end code`